-If you are acting under a durable power of attorney for health care decisions, your provider may require you to show them a copy of the form.
-If you are requesting medical records as the personal representative of a deceased patient, you should expect to show documentation that you are the administrator or executor of the deceased's estate.
+If you are acting as the agent under a durable power of attorney for health care, your provider may require you to show them a copy of the form.
+If you are requesting medical records as the personal representative of a deceased patient, you should expect to show documentation that you are the administrator or executor of the deceased's estate, or proof that the patient is deceased and you are a surviving relative.

-WHAT WILL HAPPEN IF MY REQUEST FOR MY MEDICAL RECORD IS ACCEPTED?
+WHAT WILL HAPPEN IF MY REQUEST FOR MY MEDICAL RECORD IS